Ilmenite vs Browserbase — Which One for AI Agents?

 The architectural difference between Node.js/Chrome and pure Rust is most evident in the benchmarks.
 Chrome is a general-purpose browser designed to render complex visuals for humans.
 Ilmenite is a specialized engine designed to extract data for LLMs.

-Pricing: Browser-Hours vs. Credits
+Pricing: Browser-Hours vs. Per-Operation USD

 One of the most critical differences when choosing a browserbase alternative is how you are billed.